Psychological Assessments & Testing

 Unique Initial Consultation Session

 Often, individuals are looking for guidance and clarification, and this consultation can be used to educate and help you identify the best path forward for you or your child before committing to a full neuropsychological assessment.
-If you choose to continue with the testing process at The Ross Center, the cost of this session is incorporated into your overall fee.
+If you choose to continue with the testing process at The Ross Center, the cost of this session allows us to offer a discount for your overall fee.

 Dr. Ryan Landoll describes the Testing Process at The Ross Center